Batttu/Analyzing-My-Spotify-Data/README.md

 Feel free to explore each script for detailed explanations and adjust the parameters to suit your own Spotify listening history data.

+# My Hypothesis and Purpose
+I wanted to find out if I'm listening to different songs when I'm studying for my exams.
+Null Hypothesis (H0): There is no significant difference in the songs I listen to when studying for exams compared to other times.
+Alternative Hypothesis (H1): I listen to different songs when studying for exams compared to other times.

+# Conclusion
+Exam Songs and Non-Exam Songs datasets have a similarity of 8%, this supports the H1.
+In conclusion, H0 is rejected.